-A common symptom of Lyme disease is a bullseye-shaped rash on the skin.
+A common symptom of Lyme disease is a bullseye-shaped rash.
 However, many other conditions may cause a similar rash, including ringworm, fixed drug reactions, and allergic reactions to insect bites.

 According to the